-We lend you cash for up to 6 months, and in return you give us some jewellery, or a watch, as security.
-When you pay the cash back, with the agreed interest, you get your jewellery or watch back.
+We lend you cash for up to six months, and in return, you give us some jewellery, or a watch, as security.

-Simply bring in your jewellery, watch or handbag plus a proof of identity (this needs to be an official letter or document with your name and home address on, dated within the last three months; for example: a gas bill, driving licence, tenancy agreement or catalogue statement).
+In addition to your collateral, we will require photographic proof of identity as well as proof of address such as an official letter or document with your name and home address, dated within the last three months.
+Come examples include a gas bill, driving licence, tenancy agreement or catalogue statement.

-- Together we will agree the amount you can borrow from us, based on the value of your item(s).
-Our staff will be able to answer any questions you have.
+● Together we will agree on the amount you can borrow from us, based on the value of your item(s).
+Our staff will answer any questions you have.
 There is no charge for this.

-- Once the amount is agreed, we will produce a pre-contract.
-Subject to you agreeing to the terms and conditions we will give you a credit agreement/pledge receipt.
-In this agreement, we call your item(s)“the pledge”.
-The credit agreement clearly outlines the amount you have borrowed and what the repayments are.
-You will be asked to sign this agreement.
+● Once the amount is agreed upon, we will produce a pre-contract.
+Subject to you agreeing to the terms and conditions, we will give you a pledge receipt/credit agreement.
+In this agreement, we call your item(s) “the pledge.”

-- Your item(s) will be put in our vaults for safe storage.
+● We will put your item(s) in our vaults for safe storage.

 Getting your jewellery back

-This is called “redeeming”.
+This process is called “redeeming.”
 You have up to six months to redeem your loan.
 It is imperative that you keep your pledge receipt safe, as you may not be able to collect your jewellery without it.

 Giving you extra time to pay…

-We want to help you wherever we can.
-If you cannot redeem the full amount owed by the end of six months, you can repay the interest only, and we will renew the loan for you.
+We wish to help you in any way we can.
+If you cannot redeem the total loan amount within six months, you can repay only the interest, and we will renew your loan.